kkirby/PHP-PhoneNotify-Call-Script-Generator/readme.md

 will be little to none.
 I wrote this up quickly so I could write complex PhoneNotify call scripts with logical visual flow.

+Lastly, I am fully 100% aware that my code is far from beautiful.
+I wrote it as quickly as possible and I don't expect to get any awards for Code Cleanliness.
+Also, I apologize if you decide to look at my code and you are quickly disgusted or confused.
+Maybe in some free time I will go back through and clean things up.

 ##License
 This work is licensed under the Creative Commons Attribution-NonCommercial 3.0 Unported License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc/3.0/ or send a letter to Creative Commons, 444 Castro Street, Suite 900, Mountain View, California, 94041, USA.